clojurewerkz/spyglass/README.md

 ## Supported Clojure versions

-Monger is built from the ground up for Clojure 1.3 and up.
+Spyglass is built from the ground up for Clojure 1.3 and up.